place, channels, channel conflict, B2B markets, relationships, promotion

 - Burgers Galore will also distribute the product via their stores (hence, no need to hire a special promotional team).

 The advantages of this campaign to Burgers Galore are:

 - They have the Pop-mints to give to all customers who buy a Galore burger (this will increase burger sales at no cost to them), and

 - They can highlight the Pop-mint giveaway during their regular weekly advertising (that is, it gives them something new to say that should attract extra customers to their stores).

 As expected, the joint promotional campaign was very successful with around 250,000 packs of Pop-mints being given away.
 Pop-mints sales increased by 5% following the campaign – and sales at Burgers Galore increased by 2%, during the campaign.
 So everyone was happy, except for… the major supermarket chains.
 They worked out that sales of their breath freshener products fell by 20% during the campaign.
 As a result, they wanted to be compensated for their loss of sales/profits and demanded a payment of $100,000 within three days of they would remove Pop-mints from their shelves.

-- What is meant by the term channel conflict?
+- Describe what is meant by the term channel conflict?

-- How do you think that the above situation could have been avoided?
+- How do you think that the above channel conflict situation could have been avoided?